HAPPY WORLD ENVIRONMENT DAY 2024, SORRENTO VALLEY!

 Below is a handy chart from the San Diego Bike Coalition showing where each class of e-bike can ride.
 Be aware that there are places that are completely out of bounds for e-bikes, usually marked by signs.
 So, if you choose to hop on, take the time to make sure you have proper safety equipment and to know your classification so that you know where you can and can’t take your e-bike.
 And consider buying a used e-bike to save $$$ and for the environment.

-SVTC Meeting Notice Next meeting: Thursday, March 21, 2024 Time: 7:00 pm Place: Online To request a link to the meeting, or to submit any comments or questions, please contact us here.
-Agenda SVTC meetings will now be held every other month: January, March, May, June, August, and October, usually on the third Thursday of the month, except January, where it is the fourth Thursday due to other community meetings.
+SVTC Meeting Notice Next meeting: Thursday, June 20, 2024 Time: 7:00 pm Place: Online To request a link to the meeting, or to submit any comments or questions, please contact us here.
+Agenda - click here The SVTC meeting this week will cover an important issue concerning Sorrento Valley: a proposal to build a 163-ft building along with a 7-story parking garage along Sorrento Valley Blvd.
+Read here for more details on this proposal.
+SVTC meetings will now be held every other month: January, March, May, June, August, and October, usually on the third Thursday of the month, except January, where it is the fourth Thursday due to other community meetings.
 Meetings are usually accessible from the comfort of your own home.
 We always welcome new visitors/members to our meetings.
 It's a great opportunity to get involved and meet your elected City Representatives - and your neighbors!
 The SVTC wants to hear from you!
 Drop us a line with suggestions or pictures of Sorrento Valley!
 Join the PQ Hiking Tours!
 The Friends of the Los Penasquitos Canyon Preserve offer hikes every month, each focusing on a different amazing aspect of our beautiful canyon, including both flora and fauna!
 Check out their website for more details on the current tours offered or for information about volunteering opportunities.

 |